dwave-examples/job-shop-scheduling/job-shop-scheduling/README.rst

 Given a set of jobs and a finite number of machines, how should you schedule your jobs on those machines such that all your jobs are completed at the earliest possible time?
-This question is the Job Shop Scheduling Problem!
+This question is the job shop scheduling problem!

 Each of our jobs can be broken down into smaller machine-specific tasks.
 For example, the job of making pancakes can be broken down into several machine-specific tasks: mixing ingredients in a *mixer* and cooking the batter on the *stove*.
-There is an order to these tasks (ex. you can't bake the batter before you mix the ingredients) and there is a time associated with each task (ex.
-5 minutes on the mixer, 2 minutes to cook on the stove).
-Now supposing that you have multiple jobs with only a set number of machines, how do we schedule our tasks onto those machines so that our jobs complete as early as possible?
+There is an order to these tasks (e.g. you can't bake the batter before you mix the ingredients) and there is a time associated with each task (e.g. 5 minutes on the mixer, 2 minutes to cook on the stove).
+Given that that you have multiple jobs with only a set number of machines, how do we schedule our tasks onto those machines so that our jobs complete as early as possible?